Guide to Bar Management →

 To set accurate pars for your bar, follow these steps:

 Calculate your historical (several month) item level usage for every item at the bar.
-This can be done instantly in BevSpot, or through manual calculations in Excel.
 Let’s assume for this example that over a 3-month period (13 weeks), you used 456 bottles of Harpoon IPA.

 Divide your total historical usage by the number of weeks to calculate an average weekly usage.
 In our example, 456 bottles of Harpoon divided by 13 weeks equals 35 bottles per week.